suterma/replayer-pwa/doc/store/README.md

 The **AUDIO** store represents the **audio environment**, consisting of the [Web Audio API context](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_Web_Audio_API#audio_context) and an object reference to the individual media handlers, as ```IMediaHandler``` implementations, for each track's media source.

+### Track store
+The dynamic **TRACK** store represents a single track, for easier access to the properties of this track.
+It is maintained by an instance of the track vue component, and has no persistence by itself.

 ### Multitrack store
 The **MULTITRACK** store represents the set of all ```IMediaHandler``` from the audio store, plus aggregate functions for handling multitrack playback.